HemantPundpal/MVC--Projects/README.md

 # MVC--Projects
 Introduction to MVC

-I clean and deleted the packages folder before I upload the project, to reduce the numbe of files.
-So, make sure REBUILD ALL is issued a few time before running the programs.
+The Solution is clean (no executables) and the packages folder is deleted before project is uploaded, this is to reduce the number of files.
+So, make sure REBUILD ALL is issued a few time before running the programs to regenerate the package folder according to dependencies and create the executables.
 - Following Database tables are used through out the example projects in Introduction to ADO.NET